David Thabo Simelane

 murder story

 After a long trial, Simelane was convicted of 28 murders and sentenced to death on April 1, 2011.
 He showed no remorse for his crimes.
 Although he appealed the sentence in November 2011, the death sentence was upheld.
-His crimes shocked the nation, and he remains on death row, making him one of the most notorious criminals in Eswatini's history.
+His crimes shocked the nation, and he remains on death row.
+No execution date has been publicly announced, and Eswatini has not carried out an execution in many years.